rschroll/ipyaml/README.md

 ### Metadata

 NbClean adds notebook metadata key, `nbclean`, as a flag to indicate whether cleaning should happen on save.
-This is turned on by the `cleanipynb` script.
+This is turned on by the `cleanipynb` script by default, though this can be disabled.
 This should be preserved by other Jupyter instances without NbClean.
 It will not make them do the cleaning for you, unfortunately.

 ## License